The secret to success: How Chris Transformed His Career

 Skipping the part of me being born and all that, I followed a very “normal” path in life;

-Get a job and climb the corporate ladder (it was ok the first 5 years, lot’s of promotions)
+- Get a job and climb the corporate ladder (it was ok the first five years, lot’s of promotions)

 Can you relate?

-You know it's almost like you’re in a river, and the river is flowing in a certain direction.
-As long as you're in the river, you don't really reflect on where it is taking you.
+It’s almost like you’re in a river, and the river is flowing in a particular direction.

-My newly bought car, a used Skoda Octavia RS (pretty new with good mileage) that I bought for 10k, stopped working magically.
+My newly bought car, a used Skoda Octavia RS (pretty new with good mileage) that I bought for $10,000 USD, stopped working magically.

-Turned out that the timing chain tensioner stopped working which led to the pistons smashing into the valves, ruining the engine.
+It turned out that the timing chain tensioner stopped working, which led to the pistons smashing into the valves and ruining the engine.

-The things that I went through, one thing after the other led me to question everything.
+The things that I went through (not just the car) led me to question everything.

 Why was I in debt and with no financial security, although I had gone to school, got good grades, and had a great job?

-I got this book recommended to me by a random YouTube video from a guy vagabonding through Japan, so I downloaded it before the trip.
+I got this book recommended to me by a random YouTube video from a guy vagabonding through Japan, so I borrowed it before the trip.

-I had a complete 180 mindset shift regarding finances, how the world works, the economy, finances, and entrepreneurship.
+I had a complete 180-degree mindset shift regarding finances, how the world works, the economy, finances, and entrepreneurship.

-Since this book left me with such an impact and thirst for knowledge, I discovered “self-help”, and went down that rabbit hole.
+Since this book left me with such an impact and a thirst for knowledge, I discovered “self-help” and went down that rabbit hole.

-I now knew what I had to do, that trading time for money was a losing battle, I entered entrepreneurship.
+I now knew what I had to do—that trading time for money was a losing battle—so I entered entrepreneurship.

 So I went to work, hustling, grinding, building, and creating.

-I picked up new skills like digital marketing, video editing, blogging, developing websites, self-publishing, creating lead-magnets, learning about copywriting, and the list goes on.
+I picked up new skills like digital marketing, video editing, blogging, developing websites, self-publishing, creating lead magnets, learning copywriting, and so on.

-Fast forward to today, I now have a few streams of income, freelance, work with SaaS companies, write guest posts, create YouTube videos, and am in the process of building up my personal brand from the ground up as well.
+Fast forward to today.
+I now have a few streams of income: I freelance, work with SaaS companies, write guest posts, create YouTube videos, and build brands from the ground up.

 I write about the best tools for content creation, productivity, mindset, and raw marketing advice that just works.